maxammann/maplibre-architecture/Android-debugging-with-remote-GDB.md

 5. Exit with `exit`

 # Extract system binaries from device
-_(you will need to do this for every device and every Android OS version)_
+_(You will need to do this for every device and every Android OS version)_

 1. Create a folder to hold the Android system binaries locally e.g. `~/android`
 2. `cd` into the folder